Juanfec4/credit-card-checker/README.md

 ## Other Functionality

-This tool also provides a documentation page within the site that explains how the algorithm works, and what each industry identifier corresponds to.
+This tool also provides a documentation page within the site that explains how the algorithm works and what each industry identifier corresponds to.